 In 1966 Dr. Vagelos moved into academia to become chairman of the Department of Biological Chemistry at Washington University’s School of Medicine.
 He founded and directed the University’s Division of Biology and Biomedical Sciences, an unprecedented model for the fusion of a medical school with an undergraduate biology department that many other universities soon emulated.

-It was in 1975 that Dr. Vagelos left academia to join Merck, which he led with great distinction both as a scientist and visionary corporate leader.
+Merck & Co. asked Dr. Vagelos to serve as Senior Vice President for Research in 1975.
+Assuming the role of CEO in 1984, he led with great distinction both as a scientist and visionary corporate leader.
 In this arena, he is perhaps best known for his role in two major objectives.
-Not only was he the lead scientist in Merck’s development of the statin drugs, Lovastatin and Zocor, cardiovascular protective and remediative agents that serve to decrease blood cholesterol levels by inhibiting HMG-CoA reductase, the enzyme that catalyzes the step in which dietary carbon is committed to cholesterol biosynthesis, but he was also the key advocate in Merck’s decision to make Ivermectin freely available to the people of Africa and Central America for the treatment of river blindness, what was a widespread, chronic and debilitating disease disseminated by black flies.
-At the peak of his leadership in the 1980s and early 1990s, up until his retirement from his position as CEO and Chairman of the Board in 1994, Merck was considered to be the world’s leader of the pharmaceutical industry.
+He was the lead scientist in Merck’s development of the statin drugs Mevacor and Zocor, cardiovascular protective and remediative agents that serve to decrease blood cholesterol levels by inhibiting HMG-CoA reductase, the enzyme that catalyzes the step in which dietary carbon is committed to cholesterol biosynthesis.
+He was also the key advocate in Merck’s decision to make ivermectin freely available to the people of Africa and Central America for the treatment of river blindness, what was a widespread, chronic, and debilitating disease disseminated by black flies.
+At the peak of his leadership in the 1980s and early 1990s, up until his retirement in 1994, Merck was considered the world’s leader of the pharmaceutical industry.